 - Free consulting from the awesome Catherine Caine.

 - Meeting friends in person that I have been speaking to for the past 6 months.
 I talk with Pat (SmartPassiveIncome.com), Maren (Escapingthe9to5.com), and Nathan (NathanHangen.com) weekly and it was great to actually meet them in person.
 They are amazing and you should check out their sites!

 - Free stuff!
 (I brought home 6 t-shirts, 10 tubes of Chapstick, a membership to Shutterstock, a journal, a book on social media, and a few toys for the kids)

-- Ken, a social media business owner I met in the hotel that wasn’t going to Blogworld, and I are discussing ways to work together.
+- Ken, a social media business owner I met in the hotel that wasn’t going to Blogworld, he and I are discussing ways to work together.
 A client of his is another business coach I know in Maine.
 (Ok, you are right, Maine is really small and apparently I know everyone from the state)

-- Relationships created with entrepreneurs from all over the country, and discussing the state of viral videos, or their plans for growing their business.
+- Relationships created with entrepreneurs from all over the country and discussing the state of viral videos, or their plans for growing their business.
 I’ve already spoken to a few people about doing joint ventures.

 - Finally getting to see Las Vegas!

 Inspiration was a big part of this trip.
 There were amazing stories at Blogworld.
 Stories of people hating their jobs and quitting to start their own business.
 Stories like the one I heard from Darren Rowse, when his wife said he had six months to start earning a living blogging.
 There were people that made a million dollars in a year.